Clive Bunker

 Clive William Bunker (born 12 December 1946) is an English rock drummer.
 He is best known as the original drummer of Jethro Tull, playing in the band from 1967 until 1971.
 Never a self-professed technical drummer, Bunker engaged with the essence of blues and rock 'n' roll, influenced by Ginger Baker and Mitch Mitchell.
-He was also inspired by Buddy Rich and the Hollies' Bobby Elliott.
+He was also inspired by Buddy Rich and The Hollies' Bobby Elliott.

 Career

 Early career

-Bunker was born in Luton, Bedfordshire, and played in his first band the Warriors in the 1960s.
+Bunker was born in Luton, Bedfordshire, and played in his first band The Warriors in the 1960s.
 With Mick Abrahams he later formed the band known as McGregor's Engine.
 In this early career, playing in small venues, Bunker had an extraordinary non-matching drum kit, composed of bits and pieces of various manufacturers’ equipment.
+Bunker briefly played in freakbeat group The Toggery Five.

 Jethro Tull

 Between 1967 and 1971, he drummed for Jethro Tull.
 He left after the band released its most popular album to that date, Aqualung, to get married and spend more time with his new wife.
 He was replaced by Barriemore Barlow, a school friend of the group's singer/songwriter Ian Anderson.
 Bunker said about his decision to leave Jethro Tull while its success was growing:

 "I had always told Ian, 'If I find the right lady, I'll be gone,' and I did just that.
 That was just at the start of their world touring in '72, and I wouldn't have been back in England for ages at a time.
 So I thought that I might as well end it then.
 Besides, Barrie was always in the background anyway, so I knew I wasn't going to put them in a difficult situation.
 You must understand that back then, we didn't have any time off; it was non-stop work, and I wanted to spend time with my wife."